tidyverse/tidyverse.org/content/blog/2020-03-dplyr-1-0-0-and-vctrs/index.markdown

 #> ℹ Result type for group 1 (g = 1): <character>.
 #> ℹ Result type for group 2 (g = 2): <double>.
 ```

-Writing good error messages is hard, and we've spent a lot of time trying to make them informative.
+Writing good error messages is hard, so we've spent a lot of time trying to make them informative.
+We expect them to continue to improve as we see more examples from live data analysis code.

 If you're not sure where the errors are coming from, learning how to use the traceback (either `traceback()` or `rlang::last_error()`) will be helpful.
 I'd highly recommend Jenny Bryan's rstudio::conf keynote on debugging: [Object of type 'closure' is not subsettable](https://resources.rstudio.com/rstudio-conf-2020/object-of-type-closure-is-not-subsettable-jenny-bryan)

 ## Key changes

-The switch to vctrs causes two major changes in dplyr 1.0.0:
+Using vctrs in dplyr also causes two behaviour changes.
+We hope that these don't affect much existing code because they both previously generated warnings.

 *   When combining factors with different level sets, dplyr previously
     converted to a character vector with a warning.
 As of 1.0.0, dplyr will